This Thanksgiving Thankful Banner makes it easy for the family to jot down and remember what they’re most thankful for.

 rick rack trim

-Cut the scrapbook paper to fit the front of the library sleeves.
+Cut pieces of scrapbook paper to fit the front of the library sleeves.
+If you don’t have library sleeves you can make your own pockets out of plain scrapbook paper.
 Adhere the paper to the front using a glue stick.
-I used coordinating patterned paper but you can use any paper to match your Thanksgiving or Autumn home decor.
+I used coordinating patterned paper but you can use any paper to match your Thanksgiving or Autumn home decor theme.

 Use rub-on letters or stickers to spell out THANKFUL on the front of the cards.
-I varied the placement of the letters but you could place them all in the same place if you like.
+Since you are placing one letter on each card they can be pretty large.
+I varied the placement of the letters but you could place them all in the same place on the cards if you like.

 I love this banner and that we are able to record what we’re thankful for leading up to Thanksgiving.
-It’s going to be something we use every year.
+It’s going to be something we use every year and maybe even with the grandkids.